 Topics include handwashing, nutrition and exercise, dental care, water safety, and fire safety…just to name a few.
 Thanks in part to the United Way of Porter County, Porter County Community Foundation and Tri Kappa as well as the federally-funded program CACFP (Child and Adult Care Food Program), our children receive a healthy breakfast and snacks every day they are in our childcare program.
 Learn more here.

-Childcare Programs like Minds in Motion and LAUNCH through St. Mary’s Medical Center put fun into fitness.
-These programs use daily exercise to promote physical, mental, and social/emotional development by emphasizing what children innately crave to do – move!
+Minds in Motion put fun into fitness!
+This program uses daily exercise to promote physical, mental, and social/emotional development by emphasizing what children innately crave to do – move!

 During the school year, Hilltop follows the decisions of Valparaiso Community Schools for closures and delays for inclement weather.
-Announcements regarding weather-related changes are available at cancellations.com, on Hilltop’s Facebook page, and through our text messaging system.
+Announcements regarding weather-related changes will be posted to Hilltop’s Facebook page, and through our text messaging system.